Meth Addiction Treatment

 The sniffing of meth powder through the nose can harm the nasal cavities and bring about chronic nasal bleeds.
 The cardiac and nervous effects are also quite alarming as it can cause heart attack, seizures, and stroke.

-Is The Meth Overdose Possible?
+Is a Meth Overdose Possible?

 Yes, the overdose of methamphetamine is possible.
 When a person takes a huge amount of meth, a set of toxic reactions occur, which lead to severe symptoms or death.